Ph.D. – Vanderbilt University, Leadership and Policy Studies

 Areas of Expertise

 Educational policy and research

 Improving schools and school systems

 Policy development in education

-With a focus on domestic education policy, Lora Cohen-Vogel is interested in identifying the programs and practices that are successfully raising schooling outcomes for traditionally underserved students in the United States.
+Focused on domestic education policy, Cohen-Vogel is interested in identifying the programs and practices that are successfully raising schooling outcomes for people farthest from educational opportunity in the U.S.

-Through 2015, Cohen-Vogel was co-principal investigator of the five-year, $13.5 million National Center for Research and Development on Scaling Up Effective Schools, a research-practice partnership between UNC, Vanderbilt University, Florida State University, the University of Wisconsin-Madison, the Education Development Center, and two of the nation’s largest school districts.
+Cohen-Vogel is also a steering committee member and investigator on a foundation-funded development project with ncIMPACT and myFutureNC to support 15 Local Educational Attainment Collaboratives across North Carolina and representing nearly 35 school districts ($1.1 million).
+Previously, she served as associate director of the five-year, $13.5 million National Center for Research and Development on Scaling Up Effective Schools, a research-practice partnership between UNC-Chapel Hill, Vanderbilt University, Florida State University, the University of Wisconsin-Madison, the Education Development Center, and two of the nation’s largest school districts.

 Articles by Cohen-Vogel have been published in the American Educational Research Journal, Educational Evaluation and Policy Analysis, the American Journal of Education, Teachers College Record, and Educational Administration Quarterly, among others.